poult-lab/daily-word/english_words_ learning.md

 [adj] a prestigious award/a prestigious university./

 The revision is expected to allow prestigious foreign research institutions, such as Germany’s Max Planck Institute, to take a lead role in government-funded research projects in Korea.

+The Ernst von Siemens Music Foundation and the Bavarian Academy of Fine Arts announced that the 62-year-old musician was chosen as the winner of the prestigious award for this year.

 "espected and admired as very important or of very high quality" "有声望的"